-Social proof can be a powerful sales tool.
+Social proof can be a powerful tool in your sales pitch value proposition.
 After all, showing that major brands trust and use your solution can reassure even the most skeptical prospect.
 But when used incorrectly, social proof can derail a deal immediately.
 It may seem counterintuitive at first, but it’s possible to stop a deal in its tracks by showing prospects that even the biggest brands love your solution.

 Plus, we’ll explain why a little inside insight can help ensure that you’re aligned with how your prospects view their organizations from the inside—and that may differ from what you expect.